A new perspective on interiors of ice-rich planets: Ice-rock mixture instead of ice on top of rock: Results

 \subsection{Interiors of different structure and location}

 In Fig.~\ref{fig:PT_0110} we show two types of interior structures of 15\me ice-rich giants, as evolved from the structures in Fig.~\ref{fig:initial}: core-envelope (blue) and gradual Z distribution (red).
 The initial energy content and composition mass fraction of all cases are similar.
 The difference between the temperature profile of the core-envelope structure and the gradual Z structure on Gyrs time is due to the composition distribution effect on the heat transport.
-The composition gradient suppresses convection and therefore the heat flux outwards is lower.
-As a result the deep interior of the gradual Z case is much hotter, while the outer layers cool more efficiently.
+The composition gradient suppresses convection and therefore the heat flux outward is lower.
+As a result, the deep interior of the gradual Z case is much hotter, while the outer layers cool more efficiently.
 We also find that the gradual structure maintains the composition gradient from formation, with minor redistribution by convective-mixing, mainly in the outermost convective zone.
-This result is anticipated for a steep composition gradient which are more difficult to mix \cite[e.g.][]{vazan16}.
-Since metal-rich interiors must have steep metal gradients (shallow metal gradients require large gas fraction) we find that convective-mixing is insignificant in planets with metal-rich interior.
+This result is anticipated for a steep composition gradient, which is more difficult to mix \cite[e.g.][]{vazan16}.
+Since {metal-dominated} interiors must have steep metal gradients (shallow metal gradients require large gas fraction) we find that convective-mixing is insignificant in planets with {metal-dominated} interior.

-On top of the planet profiles in Fig.~\ref{fig:PT_0110} we show the ice-rock mixing and demixing areas from Fig.~\ref{fig:PT_space}.
-We find that the ice-rock mixed area covers $>$99\% of the planet mass for all cases, where the metal-rich interior (marked in arrows) is clearly within the ice-rock miscibility region.
+On the background of the planet profiles in Fig.~\ref{fig:PT_0110} we show the ice-rock mixing and demixing areas from Fig.~\ref{fig:PT_space}.
+We find that the mixed ice-rock regime covers {a large mass fraction} of the planet in all cases, where the metal-rich interior (marked in arrows) is clearly within the ice-rock miscibility region.
 We also plot in Fig.~\ref{fig:PT_0110} the water-hydrogen miscibility curve of \cite{bali13}.
-Above the water-hydrogen miscibility curve (green) the water is mixed with the hydrogen\footnote{Under these conditions hydrogen is expected to be partially miscible also in molten rock \citep{kite19}.}.
-Consequently, ice and rock are well mixed in the deep interior and the inner envelope, and demixed in the outer envelope, where ice is miscible in hydrogen.
+Above the water-hydrogen miscibility (green curve) the water is mixed with the hydrogen. {Hence, the water in the envelope region between about 700\,K and 1300\,K is immiscible in rock and miscible in hydrogen\footnote{Above about 1300\,K ice and rock are miscible in each other, and hydrogen is expected to also be partially miscible in water and molten rock \citep{kite19}}.}